 Gunnar is a well-known brand and sponsor, who wants their voice to be heard.
 With their premium grade accessories, Gunnar has been readily promoting awareness related to the health issues caused by long hours of watching digital screens.
 The PHA-04201 is among their highest quality lines of gaming glasses and it delivers well.

 The PHA-04201 is in the Optiks line of products by Gunnar.
-The Optiks products are certified by professional doctors who’ve agreed that these work.
+The Optiks products are certified by professional doctors.
 That means that you’ve got certified professionals backing Gunnar’s claim against this pair of glasses.
 The PHA-04201 has a full rim and a broad frame, making it ideal for various head shapes and sizes.
-The nose pads are made of adjustable silicon pads so that all sorts of users can make full use of it.
+The nose pads are made of adjustable silicone pads so that all sorts of users can make full use of it.

 Gunnar’s PHA-04201 are top grade glasses and they justify that with not just their amazing build quality but blockage of harmful rays as well.
 With a reflective coating on the lens, eye damage is minimized.
 Moreover, these are ideal for long term uses as their well thought design makes them incredibly comfortable and suitable for continuous long usage.

 - Fit very nicely to reduce headphone pressure

 - Minimize color distortion with MR-8

 - Lack of nose hinges sometimes makes them slide down

 Weight: 26g | Material: Acetate plastic | Frame type: Half rimless | Tinted lens: No

 The HyperX gaming glasses, while being slightly on the more pricier side of the scale, make use of MR-8 technology to mitigate colour distortion while maximizing BPF.
 While maybe not being as stylish as some of the other glasses in the list, due to their ease of use you’ll hardly even notice you’re wearing these bad boys.